KatanaCode/evvnt/README.md

 @user.save
 ```

+## Documentation

-For a full list of the Evvnt _model_ classes and their endpoints, please check out the documentation in the models:
+For a full list of the Evvnt _model_ classes and their endpoints, please check out the documentation in the models, or in the [auto-generated docs](http://www.rubydoc.info/gems/evvnt/)

  - [Category](lib/evvnt/category.rb)
    - index (GET /categories List categories)